pydata/xarray/doc/computation.rst

     # notice that the scalar coordinate 'x' is silently dropped
     arr[1] - arr[0]

-Still, xray will persist other coordinates in arithmetic, as long as there are no conflicting values:
+Still, xarray will persist other coordinates in arithmetic, as long as there are no conflicting values:

 .. ipython:: python